kl4ppdrachen/Wikiracer/README.md

 ----
 ## Languages

 The default language is English (en).
 Other supported languages are German (de) or French (fr).
-For all other languages, it will use the English a default.
+For all other languages, English is used as default.

 ------